-In this video series, Professor Emma Flynn, Pro Vice-Chancellor for Research and Enterprise at Queen's, talks to academics and practitioners from within and beyond the University, in five Roundtable panel discussions.
+In this video series, Professor Emma Flynn, Pro Vice-Chancellor for Research and Enterprise at Queen's, talks to academics and practitioners from within and beyond the University, in a series of Roundtable panel discussions.
 Discussing the challenges facing society and addressing the future, these informal panels begin to plot a course to a post-Covid world.

 Professor Richard English, speaks with Professor Bruce Hoffman of Georgetown University about terrorism in the 20th and 21st Centuries.